-It has been the subject of rumor for years but prototypes for BMW’s X2 have started appearing in the wild.
-For the uninitiated, the X2 is a compact crossover with coupe-like styling that’s expected on the market sometime in 2017, as a 2018 model.
-It’s derived from the X1, just as the X4 is derived from the X3 and the X6, the original coupe-like crossover, derived from the X5.
+For the uninitiated, the X2 is a compact SUV with coupe-like styling that’s expected for the 2018 model year.
+It’s derived from the X1, just as the X4 is derived from the X3 and the X6—the original coupe-like SUV—from the X5.

-Engine options should be shared with the new BMW X1 which for the United States will mean a turbocharged 2.0-liter four-cylinder fitted as standard.
+Engine options should be shared with the BMW X1, which for the United States will mean a turbocharged 2.0-liter inline-4 fitted as standard.
 This should enable the X2 to accelerate from 0-60 mph in a little over 6.0 seconds and reach a top speed of 130 mph.

-The platform underpinning the X2 is the same front-wheel-drive-derived UKL structure found in the X1 and 2-Series Active Tourer from BMW, plus the latest MINIs.
+The platform underpinning the X2 is the same front-wheel-drive-derived UKL structure found in the X1, plus the latest Minis.
 The UKL structure is designed for transverse-mounted engines and offers the choice of front- or all-wheel-drive configurations.